Live · AI Court

 Not a gimmick.
 A method.

 Frontier research on AI evaluation says two things: replace the single judge with a jury of diverse models, and don't let the AI set the final score.
+Most tools ignore both.
 The Tribunal was built this way from day one.

 The bias of a lone AI judge